There is a cat that looks like Tigger in real life …

-Did you know that there is a cat that looks like Tigger in real life?
 It is not a tiger though.
-Meet the clouded leopard.
-It bounces through the trees of its home in the rainforests of Southeast Asia.
+Meet the clouded leopard: This cat bounces through the trees of its home in the rainforests of Southeast Asia.
 It can also climb up trees very fast, hang on branches from one paw, and hang upside down.
 Imagine that!

 Meet the clouded leopard: